GulamRasool26/Data-Analyst/README.md

 7th April Profile Setup todays
 8th April projexts added on upwork and fiver gig created verified 10 april light off
+11 April light off again at night from tommorrow i will do in the day time